cylmat/php-tools-boilerplate/README.md

 License
 ---
-HomeConfig is licensed under Unlicense.
+PhpConfig is licensed under Unlicense.

 This is free and unencumbered software released into the public domain.